epccs/RPUno/NightLight/README.md

 cycles              UINT8           218  238  258  278
 ```

 This works like Solenoid except the mAHr_stop replaces flow_stop, it will stop the LED once that much current has been used from the battery.
-Also, the LED's do not have a resource constraint like the Flow Meter on Solenoid does, so all the LED's can be used at once.
+Also, the LED's do not have a resource constraint (i.e. the Flow Meter), so all the LED's can be used at once.

 # Firmware Upload